pogkythunder/afiloxenos/README.md

 * Download the setup script: <code>wget https://github.com/pogkythunder/afiloxenos/raw/main/setup.sh</code>
 * Run it: <code>./setup.sh</code>
 * Choose your language
+* Once installation is complete, feel free to delete the setup script
 * Open a new terminal

 To remove it, run the setup script again and choose the uninstall option.